kkj-100-010-110/C/README.md

 # C Programming: A Modern approach

-my exercises and programming projects answers
+my answers to exercises and programming projects.